crocs-muni/algtest-pyprocess/README.md

 ###### metadata-update

-Important command which goal is to find measurements on a given path, group them by exact firmware and output `metadata.json` file which is used as an input to other commands.
-It also prevents inclusion of exact same measurements more than once.
-An example of such file is shown below.
+Command which is used to find all measurements on a given path, and group them by exact firmware.
+The output is `metadata.json` which contains these aggregated paths.
+Latter part of this file contains directory hashes, to prevent duplicate inclusion of the same measurement.
+An example of `metadata.json` file is shown below.

+If you have already created a `metadata.json` file and just want to add more measurements, you may use `-i` option which takes path to old `metadata.json` file.
 ```
-python process.py tpm metadata-update ./results/tpmalgtest_results_2022
+pyprocess tpm metadata-update ./results/tpmalgtest_results_2022
-python process.py tpm metadata-update -i metadata.json ./results/tpmalgtest_results_2023
+pyprocess tpm metadata-update -i metadata.json ./results/tpmalgtest_results_2023
 ```

 An example of `metadata.json` file.